John Vandercook: Professional life

 Baltimore Post.
 He was later an assistant editor for Mcfadden Publications and feature editor for New York Graphic.

 Vandercook's radio career began in 1940, when he joined National Broadcasting Company.
 For NBC he covered World War II campaigns in North Africa and Italy.
 Three days after the D-Day invasion, Vandercook landed in France.
-He later worked for American Broadcasting Company radio for several years.
+He later worked for the American Broadcasting Company radio for several years.

 Vandercook's first book was published in 1926.
 He went to write a dozen more, many of them based on his world travels.
 Vandercook's 1933 novel Murder in Trinidad was turned into a film of the same title starring Nigel Bruce.
 Two other movies, 1939's Mr. Moto in Danger Island and 1945's The Caribbean Mystery, were based on his novels.

 Personal life and death

 Vandercook was married to Margaret Metzger, who died in 1935.
 He later married Jane H. T. Perry, and they divorced.
 He married Iris Flynn in New York city on October 31, 1946.
 He died in Delhi Hospital in Delhi, New York on January 6, 1963.